delucis/anti-fascist-mit-license/README.md

 This  is not as of yet ready for use and i am publishing it to open it up for comments and concerns.

+FAQ.

+This isnt free software!

+Reply: No it is not.
+Thanks for noticing.
+It is free to a degree, so long as you are not a fascist.

+Is this enforcable?

+Reply: Im not a lawyer.
+However jslint's dont use this for evil licence is honored by multiple powerful corporations and evil is not defined in that licence in a specific way.
+Fascism is defined for the purposes of brevity and clarity in this licence.
+While there may be actual real world fascists who may not meet the specified criterea listed i believe this will cover most of them.
+Amendments to the licence will likely occur over time as these cases present themselves.

+Is this censorship?

+Reply: No. I am not a government agency nor do i work for or represent any government agencies.
+I cannot violate your first amendment rights under the us constitution.
+I am a private citizen.
+This is a software licence.
+A contract between the software creator and its users.
+Businesses and people often enter into contracts that restrict behavior that the government would be unable to force someone into, and even in some cases (such as the us militarys ban on hate group membership and posessing hate group tattoos) they can do so.

+Are you serious?

+Reply: Absolutely.